- Social Media Manager (SM) Cover Letter

-While curating an online presence seems to be a simple task relegated to just any old Joe, social media managers are particularly essential for companies looking to take their marketing to the next level.
-Your skills in social networking are in demand almost everywhere, which makes this a versatile position applicable to most, if not all, industries.
+As a social media manager, you handle the vital components of a company’s marketing presence.
+You’re essential for companies looking to take their marketing to the next level.
+Your set of skills in social networking is in demand, making this a versatile position applicable to every industry.

-Whether you’re looking for an advanced position or ready to take on your first role in this niche, most job postings will require you to submit a cover letter along with your application and social media manager resume.
-Although a cover letter may be necessary, we understand no one wants to spend precious time customizing it to the social media manager job listing when so many other parts of job searching need your attention.
+Whether looking for an advanced position or your first role, companies will want a cover letter with your application and social media manager resume.
+Although writing a cover letter isn’t how you want to spend time, customizing it to the social media manager job listing will send your application to the top.

-That’s why we’re sharing three social media manager cover letter examples before we lay out a few tips you can use to make your cover letter stand out.
+That’s why we’re sharing five social media manager cover letter templates before laying out a few tips you can use to make your cover letter shine.

 Why this cover letter works